yarnpkg/berry/packages/gatsby/content/getting-started/questions-and-answers.md

 At the time Yarn was created, the npm registry had issues that negatively impacted install performance, so the initial team decided to partner with Cloudflare and set up a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) that would better cache the requests before returning them.
 This setup didn't even have a backend on our side.

-Eventually, npm resolved many of those issues, and we turned off the proxy to replace it by a [CNAME](https://en.wikipedia.org/wiki/CNAME_record) ([proof](https://toolbox.googleapps.com/apps/dig/#CNAME/registry.yarnpkg.com)).
-We still keep the hostname for because it gives us the ability to redirect to a read-only copy of the registry should the primary source become unavailable.
+Eventually, npm resolved many of those issues.
+We turned off the proxy and replaced it with a [CNAME](https://en.wikipedia.org/wiki/CNAME_record) ([proof](https://toolbox.googleapps.com/apps/dig/#CNAME/registry.yarnpkg.com)).
+We still keep the hostname as it gives us the ability to redirect to a read-only copy of the registry should the primary source become unavailable.

 While we do gather some basic [client-side telemetry](/advanced/telemetry), no http logs can ever even reach the Yarn project infrastructure - and even less Facebook, which has no control over the project (see also, [Is Yarn operated by Facebook?](/getting-started/qa#is-yarn-operated-by-facebook)).